waggle-sensor/beehive-server/publishing-tools/docs/digest-readme.md

 Although our goal is to provide stable metadata files, please consider these as in-development.
-If you do write tools which process them, we *strongly* recommend taking advantage of the metadata headers in order to accommodate future changes.
+If you do write tools which process them, we *strongly* recommend taking advantage of the metadata headers and processing the files as CSV when applicable in order to accommodate future changes.